-- Your email address will be added to our membership list and, when the next issue of The Buzzard is published, you will receive an email containing a link to click to access the issue.
+- Your email address will be added to our e-Buzzard list and, when the next issue of The Buzzard is published, you will receive an email containing a link to use access the issue.

-If you have any concerns or questions about this change, please feel free to contact John Arnfield at email@example.com or (01694) 724 170.
+If you have any concerns or questions about this change, please feel free to contact the web administrator at firstname.lastname@example.org or (01694) 724 170.

 We are enthusiastic about this new method of getting The Buzzard to you and am sure that the transition can be made in an efficient and straightforward manner over the next few months.